-- Industry-leading induced pluripotent stem cells, ("iPSCs") and differentiated know-how to generate immune effector cells from iPSCs, ("iPSC- derived cells"); - Clustered regularly interspaced short palindromic repeats, ("CRISPR"), mediated precision gene editing that allows us to incorporate multiple transgenes and remove target genes intended to optimize cell product performance; - Sophisticated protein engineering capabilities to develop proprietary next generation chimeric antigen receptors, ("CARs"); - Our proprietary Allo-Evasion[TM] technology intended to prevent rejection of our cell products by the host immune system; and - Cutting edge manufacturing capabilities intended to minimize product development and supply risk.
+- Industry-leading induced pluripotent stem cells, ("iPSCs") and differentiated know-how to generate immune effector cells from iPSCs, ("iPSC-derived cells"); - Clustered regularly interspaced short palindromic repeats, ("CRISPR"), mediated precision gene editing that allows us to incorporate multiple transgenes and remove target genes intended to optimize cell product performance; - Sophisticated protein engineering capabilities to develop proprietary next generation chimeric antigen receptors, ("CARs"); - Our proprietary Allo-Evasion[TM] technology intended to prevent rejection of our cell products by the host immune system; and - Cutting edge manufacturing capabilities intended to minimize product development and supply risk.

 We are leveraging our expertise in cellular reprogramming, genetic engineering, and manufacturing to develop therapies with the potential to overcome many of the challenges inherent to cell therapy and provide a significant advantage over existing cell therapy technologies.
 We believe that these vertically integrated capabilities will allow us to further expand our existing pipeline and develop therapeutics from iPSC-derived natural killer cells, ("iNK cells") and iPSC-derived T cells, ("iT cells") that may provide enhanced clinical outcomes compared to available therapeutic options.
 We believe our commitment to developing off-the-shelf cell therapies will expand patient access and provide an unparalleled opportunity to advance the course of treatment.
 Our vision is to become a premier fully integrated biotechnology company by developing and ultimately commercializing off-the-shelf allogeneic cell therapies that dramatically and positively transform the lives of patients suffering from life-threatening cancers, as well as autoimmune diseases.
-To achieve our vision, we have assembled a world-class team whose members collectively have decades of experience in cell therapy and drug development, manufacturing, and commercialization.
+To achieve our vision, we have assembled a world-class team with decades of collective experience in cell therapy and drug development, manufacturing, and commercialization.

-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, conducting discovery and research activities, filing patent applications, identifying potential product candidates, conducting our ELiPSE-1 clinical trial, initiating our CALiPSO-1 clinical trial, undertaking preclinical studies and in-licensing intellectual property.
+Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, conducting discovery and research activities, filing patent applications, identifying potential product candidates, conducting our ELiPSE-1 clinical trial, initiating our CALiPSO-1 clinical trial, undertaking preclinical studies, in-licensing intellectual property, and acquiring and integrating Clade Therapeutics.
 All of our programs are currently in the development stage, and we do not have any products approved for sale.
 Since our inception, we have incurred net losses each year.
-We had an accumulated deficit of \$683.8 million as of March 31, 2024.
-Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs, the acquisition of inprocess research and development and from general and administrative costs associated with our operations.
+We had an accumulated deficit of \$715.0 million as of June 30, 2024.
+Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs, the acquisition of in-process research and development and from general and administrative costs associated with our operations.

-In June 2021, we completed our initial public offering, (the "IPO"), in which we issued and sold 12,132,500 shares of our common stock, at a public offering price of \$20.00 per share.
-We received net proceeds of \$221.4 million after deducting underwriting discounts, commissions, and other offering costs of \$21.2 million in the aggregate.
 To date, we have funded our operations from the issuance and sale of our equity securities and the receipt of payments from Bristol-Myers Squibb, in connection with our collaborations as described below, and have not generated any revenues.
-Since our inception, through March 31, 2024, we have raised approximately \$609 million in net proceeds from sales of our equity securities.
-As of March 31, 2024, we had cash and cash equivalents of \$46.8 million and investments of \$203.1 million.
+Since our inception, through June 30, 2024, we have raised approximately \$665 million in net proceeds from sales of our equity securities.
+As of June 30, 2024, we had cash and cash equivalents of \$41.5 million and investments of \$228.2 million.